 Disclosure: Some of the links below are affiliate links which means we will receive a small commission when you make a purchase at no additional cost to you.

 With 153 art galleries in San Miguel you are bound to find something you love.
-San Miguel is best enjoyed by walking, and this gives you the perfect opportunity to window shop or peek into courtyards.
+The city is best enjoyed by walking, and this gives you the perfect opportunity to window shop or peek into courtyards of many San Miguel galleries.
 Since art is relative to each person, I will just say there are some interesting one-artist galleries around town with exceptional artwork, and some not so much.
 Don’t judge a gallery by the doorway.
 Many shops and galleries are housed in narrow buildings with a maze of small rooms that go back several feet.
 It’s best to walk into a place to see all that they offer.

 Street Art in Guadalupe

 Calle Hidalgo leads away from the Parroquia (pink church), past many expat restaurants to Fabrica La Aurora.
-Along this street,you’ll discover “free” art for that awesome selfie.
-To your left will be the neighborhood Guadalupe known for its street art murals.
+Along this street, you’ll discover “free” art for that awesome selfie.
+To your left will be a concentration of San Miguel street art in the neighborhood Guadalupe.
 Each year there is a #MurosenBlanco Festival where local and international graffiti artists come and beautify the neighborhood with colorful artistic interprestations.
 More than 100 murals can be seen around town.
-Take a few hours and wander the streets to find as many as you can or join a street-art mural tour that know where all the murals are hidden.
+Take a few hours and wander the streets to find as many as you can or join a San Miguel street art mural tour that know where all the murals are hidden.

 This mural is my favorite because it incorporates many cultural images of Mexico such as the Maria dolls, Day of the Dead and Lucha Libre masked wrestlers.